vladimirvivien/dapr-examples/README.md

 ko build --local -B --platform=linux/arm64 frontendsvc/front.go
 ```
 The previous step will build and publish an images to the local repository.
 Notice the optional `--platform` argument to specify the platform for the image to build.

+Next, check to see if the images are in your local repository:

 ```
 docker images